ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 If you use the default ``STM32L552CETX_FLASH.ld`` linker script, you can move a variable from RAM to INSECURE_RAM by adding ``__attribute__ ((section (".buffers")))`` to its definition.
 If there is a large variable that you consider does not need protection (e.g., non-critical FreeRTOS task stacks), you can move them to INSECURE_RAM and use the freed space for your own application.

+Refer to the :ref:`implementing_vulns` section if you want to learn how to modify the layout to implement memory vulnerabilities.

 .. _about_security:

 Understanding RAMN's Security Features